hotosm/osm-rawdata/docs/yaml.md

 		- diesel
 		- version

-That then generates this SQL query:
+That then generates a list of SQL queries, one for each table in the database.
+Note that the table name has been changed to have *_view* appended.
+This is because a view has been created from each table using the project boundary.

 	SELECT ST_AsText(geom), osm_id, version, tags->>'building:levels',
 		tags->>'building:material', tags->>'roof:material',